Cleft Lip and Palate

 Compensatory errors

-• occur in front of the VP port and involve backed place within the oral cavity (e.g., velarized alveolars and palatals, mid-dorsum palatal stops, fricatives, and affricates);
+• occur in front of the VP port and involve backed placement within the oral cavity (e.g., velarized alveolars and palatals; mid-dorsum palatal stops, fricatives, and affricates);

-• involve ingressive rather than egressive airflow to eliminate the need for closure of the VP port (e.g., bilabial smacks, tip–alveolar clicks, and blade–alveolar fricatives)
+• involve ingressive (airstream flows inward to the mouth and nose) rather than egressive (airstream flows outward to the mouth and nose) airflow to eliminate the need for closure of the VP port (e.g., bilabial smacks, tip–alveolar clicks, and blade–alveolar fricatives); or

-• Phoneme-specific nasal emission (PSNE) — nasal emission that is limited to one or more specific sounds.
+• PSNE—nasal emission that is limited to one or more specific sounds.

 • PSNE typically affects fricatives and may also affect affricates.